There aren’t a lot of fun Thanksgiving themed activities and games to play, especially with young kids.

 1 – Each player takes a blank copy of the “My Thanksgiving Dinner Plate” page.

 2 – The youngest player goes first.
 Roll the die and see if you get a meat, dessert, bread, or side.
 Choose a wedge from that category.

 The wedges are color-coded so that young kids who don’t read can play too.

-3 – Continue playing until someone fills up their plate.
+3 – Continue playing by taking turns until someone fills up their plate.

 4 – If you roll a dessert and you’ve already filled your dessert space you just skip that turn and gameplay continues.

 Note: Every player won’t collect every food, each player gets to choose their favorite.
 Get your favorites before someone else does!

 Games are great for helping kids work on taking turns.